 The maximum amount available for each project is $20,000.

-- If the grant is to be part of a larger research budget, the total amount of the research budget, the other funding sources, and whether those other funding sources are confirmed.
+- If the grant is to be part of a larger research budget, the total amount of the research budget, the other funding sources, and whether those other funding sources are confirmed; and

 - Plan for distribution of the research.

-Please attach to the Letter of Intent the CV of the principal researcher and a list of their publications (limited to major publications and presentations relevant to the application within the last five years).
+The application also requires the CV of the principal researcher, together with a list of publications, limited to major publications and/or presentations relevant to the application within the last five years.